 Yes, tent camping is included on the festival site with the purchase of a festival pass!

 Fully-serviced RV & Tent Camping is available at the Portage Ex Campground (designated festival RV campground) on Island Park in Portage la Prairie, or Morrison Sports Park & Campground in Oakville, each 10 minutes away.
 Tent campers must purchase a festival pass.

 Click here to learn more about festival camping this year.

 RESPECT THE LAND: LEAVE NO TRACE, NO IDLE ZONE

 Please put garbage, recycling, and compost in its place at the corresponding stations located around the grounds.
-Please do not put compostable materials other than food in the compost bins as they take too long to break down.
-Don't litter; respect others and the environment.
+All food packaging sold at the festival is 100% compostable (along with any food scraps left over).
+Don't litter; please respect others and the environment.